 Instructions

-- Crack the eggs into a large bowl and add the egg yolks.
-Pour in the milk, then whisk in the sugar, cinnamon, vanilla extract, and salt.
-Stir everything together until the mixture looks smooth and well combined.
+- In a large mixing bowl, whisk together the egg yolks, whole eggs, milk, sugar, ground cinnamon, vanilla extract, and salt until smooth and well combined.

 - Preheat the oven to 350°F (163°C).
-Take the casserole out of the fridge and let it sit while the oven heats up.
-Once ready, bake uncovered for about 45–55 minutes, or until the top is golden brown and the center is firm.
+Let the casserole sit at room temperature while the oven heats, then bake uncovered for 45-55 minutes until the center is set and the top is golden.